Not Business Advice ✍️

 The first reason I quit my job was because I realized that dream jobs don't exist.

-Or to be more precise, I was terrified that it would be my dream job.
+Or to be more precise, I was afraid that it would be my dream job.

-I was afraid that I would fall in love with the company and forget all about my dreams and my side projects.
-They would seem like a distant dream I can hardly even remember.
+I was afraid that I would fall in love with the company and forget all about my dreams and side projects.

 After all, it ticked all of the boxes: